Anisoptera reticulata

 Anisoptera reticulata is a tree in the family Dipterocarpaceae.
 The specific epithet reticulata means "netted", referring to the leaf veins.

 Description

 Anisoptera reticulata grows up to 65 m tall, with a trunk diameter of up to 2 m.
 It has buttresses.
 The bark is fissured and flaky.
 The leathery leaves are elliptic to obovate and measure up to 13 cm long.
 The inflorescences measure up to 6 cm long and bear cream flowers.

 Distribution and habitat

 Anisoptera reticulata is endemic to Borneo.
-Its habitat is mixed dipterocarp forests, at altitudes to 400 m.
+Its habitat is lowland mixed dipterocarp forests at elevations to 400 m.

 Conservation

 Anisoptera reticulata has been assessed as endangered on the IUCN Red List.
 It is threatened by agricultural plantations and by logging for its timber.
 The species is found in some protected areas.